Skip to main content

 Ames, Iowa – November 20, 2024 – Ashlyn Rairdin, a PhD student in Plant Breeding at Iowa State University, and Baker Center supported student, has been honored as one of the 2025 Women Impacting ISU.
 This prestigious recognition celebrates women who have made significant contributions to the university community through their leadership, service, and dedication.

 Ashlyn's major professor, Arti Singh, praised her achievements, stating, “This award reflects Ashlyn's unwavering commitment, dedication, and the exceptional leadership skills in research and professional groups.
-Through her hard work and passion for plant breeding and the Women in Ag and AI group, she has set an inspiring example for fellow students, showing that leadership is built on perseverance and the pursuit of excellence.”
+Through her hard work, and passion for plant breeding and the Workforce in Ag and AI, she has set an inspiring example for fellow students, showing that leadership is built on perseverance and the pursuit of excellence.”

 • Panelists